-A Car Fatally Struck Tony-Winning Actor's 4-Year-Old Daughter And Friend's Baby
+A Pregnant Tony-Winning Actor Was Hit By A Car And Her Toddler Daughter Died

 "Ruthie is beloved by her many friends and colleagues in the Broadway and touring communities.
 She is always kind and always has a smile.
 It is our honor to help her in this difficult time," it reads.

-On Saturday, two days before the accident, Miles tweeted thanks to Apple Support for helping her recover 3,500 lost photos and videos, mainly of her baby daughter.
+On Saturday, two days before the collision, Miles tweeted thanks to Apple Support for helping her recover 3,500 lost photos and videos, mainly of her baby daughter.

+A Go Fund Me was created to help raise money for the Lews, who also have another young son.

+"While there is nothing we can do or say to bring their boy back, we hope these funds will serve as an expression of the community supporting them during this time," reads the Go Fund Me.

-The 44-year-old female driver of the car has not been arrested, and the NYPD is continuing its investigation into the accident.
+The 44-year-old female driver of the car has not been arrested, and the NYPD is continuing its investigation into the crash.

 Amber Jamieson is a reporter for BuzzFeed News and is based in New York.